ACUFO indexHome

 Obviously, several different sightings are mixed in one case here, the full report being unavailable to me so far, it is indeed hard to understand each even separately.

-We are told that the crew of 2 was flying a P-61B "Black Widow".
+We are told that the crew of 2 was flying a P-61B “Black Widow”.
 I have a doubt about this.
-First, the "Black Widow" had a crew of 3.
-Second, the 414th Night Fighter Squadron was at that time tansitioning from British-built Bristol Beaufighters to US-built "Black Widows", and were still using the Beaufighters; which had a crew of 2.
+First, the “Black Widow” had a crew of 3.
+Second, the 414th Night Fighter Squadron was at that time transitioning from British-built Bristol Beaufighters to U.S.-built “Black Widows”, and were still using the Beaufighters; which had a crew of 2.

 In several such cases, it is my impression that ufologists decided the plane was a P-61, although the aircraft type was generally not indicated in the reports.
 In some such cases, the error can be clearly seen.